 The important question when it comes to government policy does not concern money but whether the necessary real resources are available.
 A shortage of doctors and nurses would place a limit on the health care system.
 A shortage of teachers would do the same in the case of education.
 And so on.

 All this raises a question.
-If taxes do not fund government spending, why are they necessary?
+If taxes do not provide the initial finance for government spending, why are they necessary?

-At the most fundamental level, it is the enforcement of tax payments that ensures a demand for the government’s money.
-By enforcing a tax obligation, the government ensures that we need to obtain its money, even if only to pay our taxes.
+At the most fundamental level, it is the enforcement of taxes denominated in the government’s unit of account that ensures a demand for the government’s money.
+By enforcing a tax obligation that can only be extinguished (i.e. finally settled) in the government’s own money, the government ensures that we need to obtain its money, even if only to pay our taxes.

 This gives the government the capacity to move some resources, including labor services, from the private to public sector.
 Some workers will be willing to work for the government in order to obtain money.
 For the same reason, some businesses will be willing to sell goods and services to the government.